hhajibadri/cse15l-lab-reports/lab 1 report/lab1.md

 # Lab 1 Report

-**Here is the "cd" command without any arguments, it takes you to the home directory which is also known as "~".**
+**Here is the "cd" command without any arguments, it takes you to the home directory which is also known as "~".
+This would be equivalent to doing "cd ~".**

 ![Image](/lab%201%20report/image1.png)